 1. Go On A Jeep Safari

 Ladakh, with its breathtaking splendour and rugged terrains, is best explored on a Jeep safari.
-Whether the well-known Manali-Leh route or the scenic drives around Pangong Lake, Nubra Valley, and Tso Moriri, a jeep safari lets you relax while soaking in the mesmerising landscapes, with minimal attempt, you’ll witness the grandeur of places like Khardungla La Pass and the mysterious Magnetic Hill.
+Whether the well-known Manali-Leh route or the scenic drives around Pangong Lake, Nubra Valley, and Tso Moriri, a jeep safari lets you relax while soaking in the mesmerising landscapes, with minimal attempt, you will witness the grandeur of places like Khardungla La Pass and the mysterious Magnetic Hill.
 The best time to visit Ladakh for journey seekers or even older travellers is from April to July; the jeep safari is one of the easiest and most comfortable approaches to exploring the wilds of Leh Ladakh.

 Best Time: April to July